suewonjp/civilizer/README.md

 - Localization is yet to be done.
 - Civilizer is currently provided as a **PRIVATE EDITION** only.
     - The edition does not support access by multiple users.
-    - DONT'T apply neither of the following usages with a PRIVATE edition of Civilizer:
+    - DON'T apply neither of the following usages with a PRIVATE edition of Civilizer:
         - Install and run the application on a public domain machine where anonymous Internet users can access.
         - Use the application over a public WIFI network or other insecure networks.
     - The main goal of the PRIVATE edition is helping A SINGLE USER manage his/her PRIVATE PERSONAL DATA under some relatively SECURED PRIVATE NETWORK ENVIRONMENT (e.g. home network).